-The miniaturized body of these toadlets constrains their morpho-physiology, ecology, and life history, as well as impacting their detectability in the wild and taxonomic identification.
-These tiny toadlets are difficult to detect in the field because, apart from the brightly colored species ('bufoniform' species: Lyra et al., 2021), the smallest species are generally cryptic ('leptodactyliform' species: Lyra et al., 2021; or the 'B. didactylus species group': Ribeiro et al., 2015) by matching the background coloration pattern (Rebouças et al., 2019).
-Species with these major phenotypes are not monophyletic (Condez, Haddad & Zamudio, 2020; Lyra et al., 2021), and either the lack of or convergence of diagnostic traits resulting from miniaturization makes taxonomic identifications challenging (Hedges, Duellman & Heinicke, 2008; Rittmeyer et al., 2012).
+The miniaturized body of these toadlets constrains their morpho-physiology, ecology, and life history, as well as impacts their detectability in the wild and taxonomic identification.
+These tiny toadlets are hard to detect in the field because, apart from the bright colored species ('bufoniform' species: Lyra et al., 2021), the smallest species are generally cryptic ('leptodactyliform' species: Lyra et al., 2021; or the 'B. didactylus species group': Ribeiro et al., 2015), matching the background coloration pattern (Rebouças et al., 2019).
+None of these major phenotypes are monophyletic (Condez et al., 2020; Lyra et al. 2021), and both the lack and convergence of diagnostic traits resulting from miniaturization makes taxonomic identifications challenging (Hedges et al., 2008; Rittmeyer et al., 2012).
 Despite these challenges, documenting the diversity of miniaturized vertebrates provides important opportunities for research on the anatomical evolution of vertebrates.
-For example, by understanding the lower limits of organ sizes, we gain insights into their operation and putative functions (Hanken & Wake, 1993; Essner et al., 2022).
+For example, by understanding the lower limits of organ sizes, we gain insight into their operation and putative functions (Hanken & Wake, 1993; Essner et al., 2022).

-Among the leptodactyliform species, a recent review made clear that B. hermogenesi, B. sulfuratus, and a still undescribed species (Brachycephalus sp.) are morphologically cryptic and can only be diagnosed through their advertisement calls (Bornschein et al., 2021).
-Furthermore, it was suggested that the type series of B. hermogenesi might contain individuals of a new species (Bornschein et al., 2021).
-Therefore, based on additional collections in the region where both species occur (B. hermogenesi and the new species), we describe a new flea-toad that is a leptodactyliform species of the genus Brachycephalus with adults that are among the smallest known vertebrates.
+Among the 'leptodactyliform' species a recent review made clear that B. hermogenesi, B. sulfuratus and a still not described species (Brachycephalus sp.) are morphologically cryptic and could only be diagnosed through its advertisement calls traits (Bornschein et al., 2021).
+Furthermore, it was suggested that the type series of B. hermogenesi might contain individuals of the new species (Bornschein et al., 2021).
+Therefore, based on additional collections in the region where both species occur (B. hermogenesi and the new one), we describe a new flea-toad, a leptodactyliform species of the genus Brachycephalus, with adults that are among smaller vertebrates ever described.